Bring your C++ Application to the Web with Web Assembly

-In the past year, I had the chance to deliver a talk at a few conferences/meetups titled "Supercharge your JavaScript with Web Assembly".
-As part of that talk, I showcased an application where I ported a C++ project to the web by using web assembly.
+I’ve delivered a talk at a few conferences and meetups titled “Supercharge your JavaScript with Web Assembly.”
+As part of that talk, I showcased a C++ project ported to the web using web assembly.

-In a nutshell, web assembly allows us to bring native applications to the web and generally speaking; there are three main reasons why you'd want to consider web assembly for your next project:
+Web assembly lets us bring native applications to the web.
+There are three main reasons you’d want to consider it:

-Back in 2017, my colleague, Jon Sneyers has created a C++ project called SSIMULACRA - "Structural SIMilarity Unveiling Local And Compression Related Artifacts".
+Back in 2017, my colleague Jon Sneyers created a C++ project called SSIMULACRA, “Structural SIMilarity Unveiling Local And Compression Related Artifacts.”

 You can learn more about the project, and the implementation details of SSIMULACRA in the article titled Detecting the psychovisual impact of compression related artifacts using SSIMULACRA by Jon.

-To give you some context and explain the project in a nutshell, it allows us to compare two images for detecting quality differences between the two.
-Image compression and optimisation play an important factor in today's web ecosystem.
-It forms a critical part of any web performance project; however, image optimisation should be done without losing visual fidelity.
-In other words, you don't want to over optimise an image and produce a low-quality version.
-SSIMULACRA compares two of the same images and can tell you if an image is over-optimised.
-The result of running the tool is a number.
-A number closer to 1 indicates a really pixelated image, while a number close to 0 shows an image optimised in the right way, and there are no visual and visible defects on the image.
+In a nutshell, it compares two images and detects quality differences between them.
+Image compression and optimisation are critical to web performance, but optimisation shouldn’t destroy visual fidelity.
+You don’t want to over-optimise an image and produce a low-quality version.
+SSIMULACRA compares two versions of the same image and tells you if one is over-optimised.
+The result is a number: closer to 1 means a really pixelated image, closer to 0 means the image is optimised well with no visible defects.

-All that said, determining the "right" quality for an image is a challenging task.
-As per the linked article, we could say that "If the value is above 0.1 (or so), the distortion is likely to be perceptible/annoying."
+Determining the “right” quality for an image is a tricky task.
+As per the linked article: “If the value is above 0.1 (or so), the distortion is likely to be perceptible/annoying.”

 Eric Portis, another colleague of mine, has done some exhaustive research around this very subject; you can read his findings published in the article Human-redable image quality scores.

-The original project requires you to compile and execute a C++ binary and provide two images as arguments using your CLI: ./ssimulacra img1.jpg img2.jpg
+The original project requires compiling and executing a C++ binary, passing two images as arguments via the CLI: ./ssimulacra img1.jpg img2.jpg.

-I find this tool amazing, but I thought that it'd bring more value if I could run this from a web application and potentially also show the images that are being compared.
-And how do we port a C++ project to the web?
-By using web assembly!
+I find this tool brilliant, but I reckoned it would bring more value as a web application where you could also see the images being compared side by side.
+How do you port a C++ project to the web?
+Web assembly.

 “OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilise and modify the code.”